RPCV Health Care and Insurance

 - It covers Volunteers both internationally and in the U.S.

-- It can cover returned Volunteers as well as spouses and dependents.
+- It can cover Returned Volunteers as well as eligible dependents at the RPCV’s expense.

 - It is not considered Minimum Essential Coverage under the Affordable Care Act.